zichongkao/selectstarsql/longtail.md

 <br>
 <a name="nested"></a>
 ## Nested Queries
-Now you may ask, wouldn't we be done if we could just run something like:
+Now, you may ask, wouldn't we be done if we could just run something like this?

     SELECT
       county,